davidlruizc/cognito-userpool-export/README.md

 ```sh
 go run main.go export
 ```

 export `.json`file in the root path where you cloned the project.

 ## TODO

 - [ ] Flag for userpool id and client id.
 - [ ] Command to export a `json` or `csv` file.
 - [ ] Add location path to export the file generated.
+- [ ] Allow add custom `aws` credentials.

 ## Getting started with go